Laura Kenny: 2008–2012

 Kenny won her first world title at the 2011 World Track Cycling Championships in Apeldoorn, as part of the team pursuit line-up with Dani Rowe and Houvenaghel.
 Great Britain secured victory over the United States in the gold medal race.
 She then secured three gold medals at the under-23 European Track Championships in Anadia, triumphing in the scratch race, individual pursuit and team pursuit.
-In October, returning to senior competition at the European Track Championships, she finished in first place in both the team pursuit and omnium.
-Later in the year, at the 2011-12 Track Cycling World Cup event in Cali, Kenny finished with a gold medal in the team pursuit and a bronze medal in the omnium.
+In October, returning to senior competition at the European Track Championships, she finished in first place in both the team pursuit and the omnium.
+Later in the year, at the 2011–12 Track Cycling World Cup event in Cali, Kenny finished with a gold medal in the team pursuit and a bronze medal in the omnium.

 For the 2012 road season, Kenny joined Team Ibis Cycles, with whom she competed in five races, but recorded no podium finishes.
 Back on the track, she enjoyed success in the run up to the 2012 Summer Olympics, winning two world titles at the World Track Cycling Championships in Melbourne.
 In the team pursuit, Great Britain (Kenny, Joanna Rowsell and Rowe) twice broke the world record, setting a fastest time of 3:15.720 in the final.
 She followed this up with victory in the omnium.

 At the Summer Olympics in London, Kenny won a gold medal in the team pursuit with Rowe and Rowsell.
-In their victory against the United States in the gold medal race, Great Britain set a new world and Olympic record time of 3:14.051 for the event.
-Afterwards, Kenny said "I can't believe it.
-It's been my dream since I was eight.
-We've gone and done it.
-I don't think we expected it."
+In their victory against the United States in the gold-medal race, Great Britain set a new world and Olympic record time of 3:14.051 for the event.
 Including pre-Olympics races and the Olympics final itself, in the six times they had ridden together the trio had broken the world record in every race.
 She also won gold in the omnium, two days after winning gold in the team pursuit.